cwiz/RoboND-Rover-Project/README.md

 * We recieve a camera image, and x, y coordinates along with global yaw angle from a rover
 * We use vision segmentation and perspective transform to build a navigable map of environment
-* We use decision tree to generate router commands based
+* We use decision tree to generate router commands

 ### Results